Whitewood, Saskatchewan: History

-Where Whitewood now stands was once grasslands, travelled only by nomadic First Nations people, white traders, trappers and buffalo hunters.
-Native plants and wildlife thrived in perfect balance.
-The people who followed the trails between the Valley of the Qu'Appelle and the Pipestone Creek left no more permanent marks on the landscape than the tracks of their Red River carts.

 Before the settlement of the west, Whitewood began as a crossing of trails between the Qu'Appelle Valley to the north and the Moose Mountains to the south.
-The Hudson's Bay Company trading post was established about the fall of 1891 to approximately the spring of 1906.
+A Hudson's Bay Company trading post was operated there from about the fall of 1891 to approximately the spring of 1906.

 With the settlement of the west and the coming of the Trans-Continental railway, Whitewood quickly grew into a thriving community.
 The CPR naming was derived from the White Poplar (Populus alba), a deciduous tree with white bark, which was plentiful in the area.

 By 1882, the town of Whitewood, Provisional District of Assiniboia, North-West Territories was a major stop on the Canadian Pacific Railway.
 The town grew steadily from that time and was incorporated as a town in 1892.
 An interesting note is that while the Town Seal has "Incorporated 1893" on it the actual incorporation took place on 30 December 1892.

-Settlers from many lands came to the area and the multi-national character of the community is seen in the names of the residents to this day.
+Settlers from many lands came to the area and the multi-national character of the community is seen in the names of the residents.
 The first Finnish settlement in the west, New Finland is located here, and Hungarians, Swedes, Germans, Poles, Russians, Czechs, English, Scottish and Irish, also made Whitewood their destination in the new world.
 To quote a prominent writer of that period, and resident of Whitewood John Hawkes, "Whitewood was in the eighties (1880s) the most cosmopolitan point in the west.
 It came to be a saying that one should know eleven languages to do business in Whitewood."
 Hawkes penned Saskatchewan and Its People in three volumes.

 One of the most unusual and glamorous settlements was that of the French Counts of St Hubert, Saskatchewan.
 Headed by the educated Dr Rudolph Meyer, this group of Belgian and French aristocrats aimed to build a life on the Canadian prairies in the style of the French nobility in Europe.
 Annually the Counts booked the Whitewood Commercial Hotel for the Frenchman's Ball.
 "Many pretty dresses of the style of the late eighties were in evidence, souvenirs perhaps of better days across the sea.
 The vivacious Frenchwomen of gentle birth and breeding in fashionable décolleté gowns and jeweled neck and arms lent an air of distinction in spite of the incongruity of the crude setting".

 Remains of this settlement still exist and many residents of the community are proud of their connection to the Most Romantic Settlement in the West.